Systematic analysis of 3HDM symmetries: GOOFy-like transformations of 3HDMs

 Clearly, the term $(\partial_\mu h_i)^\dagger (\partial^\mu h_i)$ changes sign and the covariant kinetic terms are therefore not invariant under these transformations.
 If the transformation of eq.~\eqref{Eq:r0_2HDM} is promoted to an exact symmetry of the theory, the ``inverted'' (scalar) terms must be excluded from the Lagrangian, causing the associated scalar field to lose its kinetic term and become auxiliary.

-These kinds of transformations have by now attracted considerable attention (see Refs.~\cite{Haber:2025cbb,Trautner:2025yxz,Ferreira:2025ate} and Refs.~\cite{deBoer:2025jhc,Trautner:2025prm} for the implications in the Yukawa sector) and are referred to as \emph{GOOFy symmetries}.
+These kinds of transformations have by now attracted considerable attention (see Refs.~\cite{Haber:2025cbb,Trautner:2025yxz,Ferreira:2025ate} as well as Refs.~\cite{deBoer:2025jhc,Trautner:2025prm,Grzadkowski:2026gkx,Ferreira:2026ccg} for the implications in the Yukawa sector) and are referred to as \emph{GOOFy transformations}.
 One important implication of these transformations is that they can render certain bilinear terms of the scalar potential odd under the symmetry.
-Initially, GOOFy symmetries were applied as GCP-type transformations, but they were later generalised by Trautner in Ref.~\cite{Trautner:2025yxz} to include HF transformations.
+Initially, GOOFy transformations were applied as GCP-type transformations, but they were later generalised by Trautner in Ref.~\cite{Trautner:2025yxz} to include HF transformations.
 The defining criterion for a transformation to be GOOFy became the non-trivial transformation of the kinetic terms.

 With the generalisation proposed in Ref.~\cite{Trautner:2025yxz} (we shall refer to these transformations as T-GOOFy, after Trautner, in Section~\ref{Sec:TGOOFY_3HDMs}}, where more details shall be outlined) situations may arise in which some kinetic terms of the form $(\partial_\mu h_i)^\dagger (\partial^\mu h_i)$ remain invariant, while others change sign.
 This implies that invariance cannot, in general, be imposed simultaneously for all quartic couplings of the fields appearing in the kinetic term, since the transformations given by eq.~\eqref{Eq:W_and_B_trans} only work for doublets that transform in a GOOFy way.
 In such cases, some of the kinetic terms provide a hard breaking of the GOOFy symmetry.